AIM 5030 - Introduction to Artificial Intelligence in Medicine

 Students will be introduced to concepts in computer programming using the Python programming language.
 Students will learn to conceptualize steps required to perform a task, manipulate files, create loops, and functions.
 By the end of this course, students will have a basic understanding of computer programming, a working knowledge of the Python programming language, and they will be able to share their scripts to collaborate with other team members.

-HDS 5230 - High Performance Computing
+HDS 5230 - High-Performance Computing and Health Artificial Intelligence

 3 Credits